Abkhazia–Vanuatu relations

-Bilateral relations between Abkhazia and Vanuatu were begun when Vanuatu recognised Abkhazia's independence on 23 May 2011.
+Abkhazia and Vanuatu established relations when Vanuatu recognised Abkhazia's independence on 23 May 2011.
 On that day a joint statement on establishment of diplomatic relations was signed.
 However, the exact nature of the recognition was a matter of dispute and was not regularized until July 2013.
 However, over the years and part of domestic powerplay within Vanuatu's government, the recognition has swung back and forth.
 In 2019 Vanuatu's minister of Foreign Affairs "confirmed Vanuatu’s support of Georgia’s sovereignty and territorial integrity" and effectively withdrew the recognition of Abkhazia.

 Vanuatu was the fifth UN member state to recognize Abkhazia and the first not to also recognise South Ossetia's independence.

 History

 Initial establishment of relations (May 2011)

 On 23 May 2011, President of the People's movements Nagriamel and John Frum, Paramount Chief Te Moli Venaos Mol Saken Goiset issued a statement of recognition to the People of Abkhazia.
 A week later, the Government of Vanuatu offered its condolences to Abkhazia over the passing of President Sergei Bagapsh.
 Vanuatu assured the Government of Abkhazia that the foundations laid by the late President in establishing political and economic relations between the states would continue to prosper.
 The same day, in an interview with Russia Today Maxim Gvinjia, the Abkhaz Minister of Foreign Affairs, announced that Vanuatu had recognised Abkhazia's independence and that diplomatic relations had been established.
 The diplomatic agreement had been signed on 23 May 2011 by Prime Ministers of Abkhazia Sergey Shamba and of Vanuatu Sato Kilman, and also established a visa-free travel regime between the two countries.
 According to Gvinjia, the document had been exchanged by air, and had been negotiated in secret over a period of several months.

 Despite an initial denial on 3 June by Vanuatu's Permanent Representative to the United Nations, Donald Kalpokas, Vanuatu's recognition of Abkhazia was confirmed by its government on 7 June and a copy of the agreement was released.